Green hydrogen: Uses

 Hydrogen has the most potential to reduce greenhouse gas emissions when used in chemical production, refineries, international shipping, and steelmaking, according to the International Renewable Energy Agency.

 There is potential for green hydrogen to play a significant role in decarbonising energy systems where there are challenges and limitations to replacing fossil fuels with direct use of electricity.

 Hydrogen fuel can produce the intense heat required for industrial production of steel, cement, glass, and chemicals, thus contributing to the decarbonisation of industry alongside other technologies, such as electric arc furnaces for steelmaking.
 However, it is likely to play a larger role in providing industrial feedstock for cleaner production of ammonia and organic chemicals.
-For example, in steelmaking, hydrogen could function as a clean energy carrier and also as a low-carbon catalyst replacing coal-derived coke.
+For example, in steelmaking, hydrogen could function as a clean energy carrier and also as a low-carbon fuel replacing coal-derived coke.

 Hydrogen used to decarbonise transportation is likely to find its largest applications in shipping, aviation and to a lesser extent heavy goods vehicles, through the use of hydrogen-derived synthetic fuels such as ammonia and methanol, and fuel cell technology.
 As an energy resource, hydrogen has a superior energy density (39.6 kWh/kg) versus batteries (0.15-0.25 kWh/kg for lithium batteries).
 For light duty vehicles including passenger cars, hydrogen is far behind other alternative fuel vehicles, especially compared with the rate of adoption of battery electric vehicles, and may not play a significant role in future.

 Green hydrogen can also be used for long-duration grid energy storage, and for long-duration seasonal energy storage.
 It has been explored as an alternative to batteries for short-duration energy storage.

 Hydrogen can be combined with carbon dioxide to produce green methanol, a liquid fuel.